 The period of study may be extended by a maximum period of 24 months.
-Applications should be endorsed by the Principal Supervisor, Department Head and Faculty/School Dean/Academy Director (hereafter called Faculty Dean).
+Applications should be endorsed by the Principal Supervisor, Department Head and Dean.
 Approval for extension and further extension beyond the maximum period of study rests with the Graduate School.